 - 1 cup matchstick carrots

-- Mix all the sauce ingredients in a bowl and set aside.
+- Mix all the sauce ingredients together in a bowl and set aside.

 - Cook noodles according to package.

-- Meanwhile, heat oil in a large non-stick skillet over medium-high heat and cook chicken for 4-6 minutes until done.
+- Meanwhile, heat 1 tablespoon oil in a large non-stick skillet over medium-high heat and cook chicken for 4-6 minutes until done.
 Remove from pan and set aside.
-Add the eggs and scramble until done and then remove from pan.
-Saute the bell pepper 1-2 minutes and then add the bean sprouts, carrots, green onion, and garlic.
-Cook for 1-2 more minutes.
-Add the noodles along with the chicken, eggs, and sauce and cook 1 more minute.
+Heat 1 teaspoon oil in the skillet.
+Add the eggs and scramble until done.
+Remove from pan.

 - Serve garnished with cilantro and peanuts.